- Genre: Supernatural, fantasy, drama

 Maybe I’m wrong.
 Maybe the story will go a very different way.
 I’m still very much looking forward to seeing it unfold and mostly, to telling you what I thought at the end of it.

-In the meantime thought – let’s talk Magic!
+In the meantime, thought – let’s talk Magic!
 I’m doing the fingers again!

 So, when exactly did England become the land of all things magic?
 Apparently, forever ago.
 The British soil is so deeply soaked in folklore and fae tradition, from Arthurian legends to Shakespeare plays, that to this day, the simple idea of it instantly evokes vision of playful spirits and robed wizards.
-Mysticism is a huge part of most cultures but the intimate nature of British folklore, with its spirits happily mingling with common folks and its miracles just within reach, makes it fertile ground for fairy tales modern and classic.
+Mysticism is a huge part of most cultures but the intimate nature of British folklore, with its sprites happily mingling with common folks and its miracles just within reach, makes it fertile ground for fairy tales modern and classic.
 And it’s specifically in these firmly Anglo-Saxon legends that the Ancient Magus’ Bride roots its lore.

 The Mandrake (or mandragora), that disagreeable and loud little plant creature features in any self-respecting magic user’s laboratory.
 In traditional witchcraft, when the root is dug up, it screams and kills all who hears it but you can tame it and turn it into a powerful artefact with the following technique: